hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Any looping in the =expression calculations is now trapped, tagged and stopped for simple cases.

 Handle quote char if any inbetween (replace with placeholder), or any at the end.

+### 20200905IST1212 - OnamPlusRelease

+Use a more specific callDepth based calc looping trapping logic.
+The previous logic would have triggered the maybe calc loop flag even for cells, which are lets say referenced from a very very huge number of other cells all of which are inturn used or referenced from a single cell using a cell range in its =expression.
+This should avoid such false positives.